You want to evaluate the scope of using a QR Code in print ads, TV ads, or web marketing in India.

 You can simply add a note under your QR Code such as—Scan using the Paytm app.

-So we can safely assume that most smartphone users in India have access to the QR Code scanning feature.
+So we can safely assume that most smartphone users in the country have access to the QR Code scanning feature.
+This throws the door open for QR Code-equipped marketing campaigns to be used extensively for marketing in India.

 4. QR Code awareness